awssat/str-helper/README.md

 [![Build Status](https://img.shields.io/travis/awssat/str-helper/master.svg?style=flat-square)](https://travis-ci.org/awssat/str-helper)

 ⚡️  A flexible, simple & yet powerful string manipulation helper for Laravel.
 It gives you the magic of method chaining and it's easier and shorter to be included in views.
+Supports Laravel String helpers & [PHP built-in strings functions](http://php.net/manual/en/book.strings.php).

 Instead of using this in your view:
 ```